gillianbc/react-udemy-expenses/README-DEPLOYMENT.md

 Check: When running the production app on heroku, use the chrome dev tools to view the sources and check that the styles and bundle are now in the dist folder.

+# Heroku Environment Variables
+We want all our production env vars to be the same as in .env.development.
+We use the heroku cli (locally) to set them.
+Print out heroku env vars:

+`heroku config`

+Set a var:

+`heroku config:set KEY=VALUE`

+Unset a var:

+`heroku config: unset KEY`

+The heroku app will restart